pshivale/psd3/README.md

 	},

 	// labels shown in the graph.
 Data object is available as d.
+	// default label is the "label" field
 	label: function(d) {
 	    return d.place + ":" + d.noOfColleges;
 	},

 	// field to be used as value in graph
+	// default field name assumed is "value"
 	value: "noOfColleges",

 	// field to be used as nested data for multi-level pie chart
+	// default field name assumed is "inner"
 	inner: "drilldown",

 	// tooltip shown for the graph sections.
 Data object is available as d.
+	// default tooltip is the "value" field
 	tooltip: function(d) {
 	    return "<p>There are " + d.noOfColleges + " medical colleges in " + d.place + ".</p>";
 	},